williamouyang/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 Learn about these and other improvements in [the GitHub repository](https://github.com/okta/okta-signin-widget/releases/tag/okta-signin-widget-1.8.0).
 -->

-### New Introspection and Revocation Endpoints
+### Enhanced Well-Known Endpoint for OpenID Connect

-The introspection and revocation endpoints are returned in the [OpenID Connect discovery document](http://developer.okta.com/docs/api/resources/oidc.html#openid-connect-discovery-document).
+The [OpenID Connect discovery endpoint](http://developer.okta.com/docs/api/resources/oidc.html#openid-connect-discovery-document) `.well-known` includes the introspection and revocation endpoints.

 Request Example: